-It’s safe to miss periods by using several rings in a row without a break –blood doesn’t build up inside since the womb lining stays thin, and it can help women feel more energetic if they are not losing iron every month.
+It’s safe to miss periods by using several rings in a row without a break –blood doesn’t build up inside since the womb lining stays thin, and it can help people feel more energetic if they are not losing iron every month.
 Find out more about periods here

 The ring does not cause infertility

-Many women are on the ring for its benefits, even if they don't need it for contraception
+Lots of people are on the ring for its benefits, even if they don't need it for contraception

 Good to know